polyphony-chat/docs/SPECIFICATION.md

 - Employ a caching layer to handle the potentially large amount of requests for public keys without putting unnecessary strain on the database.

-### 2.5 FAQ
+### 2.5 Security considerations

-!!! question "What if a home server is compromised/malicious?
-How can we prevent a malicious server from impersonating a user?"

-    Technically, nothing prevents a malicious server from impersonating a user within the domain of that malicious server.
+- Technically, nothing prevents a malicious home server from impersonating a user within the domain of that malicious server.
 However, we don't think that this is a problem.
 A malicious admin can always access the servers' database and impersonate users by directly manipulating database entries.
 The admin being able to potentially do this is entirely within our threat model.
-Secure communication should always be done via end-to-end encryption, which prevents something like this from happening.
+Secure communication should always be done via end-to-end encryption, which prevents something like this from happening altogether.
+- A malicious home server can potentially request a federation token on behalf of a user and use it to generate a session token on the user's behalf.
+This is a problem, as the malicious server can then impersonate the user on another server, as well as read unencrypted text messages sent on the other server.

+TODO: Perhaps user clients should periodically ask all the servers they are on for their session tokens and verify that all those sessions actually belong to them.
+Users could then notice

 !!! question "What if server B is malicious and provides a different public identity key for Alice?
 Bob would then succeed in verifying the signature of Alice's message, but the message would not have been signed by Alice."

     TODO: Consider removing chapter 2.3 if no solution can be found.

-!!! question "What if a server requests a federation token on behalf of a user?
-This server would then hold the federation token, and could use it to request a session token on the user's behalf, as well generate a signing key which is supposed to represent the impersonated user.
-The server would then hold all the information it needs to impersonate a user on another server."

-    TODO: uhhhhhhhhhh

 ## 3. Federating direct/group messages